savoirfairelinux/cqfd/README.md

 `flavors` (optional): the list of build flavors (see below).
 Each flavor has its own command just like `build.command`.
-This property is now automatically deduced from the flavors sections of .cqfdc.
+This property is now automatically deduced from the flavors sections of `.cqfdrc`.

 `docker_build_args` (optional): arguments used to invoke `docker build`.
 For example, to attempt to pull newer version of the image, it can be set like: